 330 Pearl Street, Financial District, Manhattan

 An abolitionist named William Powell opened the Colored Sailors’ Home at the corner of Gold and John Streets in lower Manhattan.
-Powell provided black sailors food and shelter; the home also served as an employment center for sailors.
+Powell provided black sailors with food and shelter; the home also served as an employment center for sailors.
 The Sailors’ Home became a spot for anti-slavery activists to meet, as well as a place to hide fugitive slaves.
-Refugees from slavery were given food, shelter and then a disguise to prepare them for their next journey.
+Refugees from slavery were given food, shelter, and then a disguise to prepare them for their next journey.
 According to Leslie Harris’ book, In the Shadow of Slavery: African Americans in New York City, Albro and Mary Lyons took over ownership of the Sailors’ Home after Powell left for Europe.
 Overall, Powell and the Lyons aided an estimated 1,000 fugitive slaves.

 7. Mother AME Zion Church

 Opening in 1796 with a congregation of 100, Mother African Methodist Episcopal Zion became the first black church in New York State.
 Led by Minister James Varick, the church withdrew from the segregated Methodist Episcopal Church to appeal to a growing number of anti-slavery advocates.
 As a stop on the Underground Railroad, the church became known as the “Freedom Church.”
 It helped Frederick Douglass attain freedom and Sojourner Truth was a member.
 After New York made slavery illegal in 1827, the church focused its attention on the nationwide abolition movement.
 In 1925, the church relocated to its current Harlem location at 140-7 West 137th Street.

 The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Picture Collection, The New York Public Library.
 “Midsummer in the Five Points” The New York Public Library Digital Collections.
 1873-09-13.

 8. Five Points